keichi/binary-parser/README.md

 Parse bytes as an array. `options` is an object which can have the following
 keys:

 - `type` - (Required) Type of the array element.
-Can be a string or an user defined Parser object.
+Can be a string or a user defined `Parser` object.
 If it's a string, you have to choose from [u]int{8, 16, 32}{le, be}.
 - `length` - (either `length`, `lengthInBytes`, or `readUntil` is required) Length of the array.
 Can be a number, string or a function.
 Use number for